mantidproject/mantid/dev-docs/source/JenkinsConfiguration.rst

     Defaults!/bin/cp        !requiretty
     Defaults!/bin/rm        !requiretty

-In order to run the Qt tests, which require a connection to the windowing system, the user that is running the jenkins slave must have logged in.
+In order to run the Qt tests, which require a connection to the windowing system, the user that is running the Jenkins agent must have logged in.
 This is most easily done by VNC - connect, log in, then disconnect.
 If you see errors such as::